Myke623/match-indexer/README.md

 * OPTIONS: See the [Options](#Options) section for details.
 * LAYOUT: the name of the **layout** (`{layout}.py`) to use for indexing.
 See the [Layouts](#Layouts) section for more details.
 * FILENAME: the filename of the video to process.
-See the [Filename](#Filename) section for more information on video formats.

 # Options